Smartphone vs. Smartphone in 2021

 Ditto for the Google Pixel line and other Google hardware products such as Chromebook, Google Home, Nest, etc.

-While most (but not all) devices can connect across brands, compatibility usually improves when all devices run the same system.
+While most (but not all) smartphone devices can connect across brands, compatibility usually improves when all devices run the same system.
 Having everything be the same brand is one easy way to make sure everything’s compatible, but if you’re looking for details on which devices use which operating systems, here’s the quick guide:

 - iOS - the Apple mobile operating system works fluidly with AirPods, Apple Watches, iPads, Macbooks, and Apple TVs.